Lord-Giganticus/Among-Us-Bot/README.md

 # Among-Us-Bot
-A lightweight discord bot build on discord.js for among us VCs
+A lightweight discord bot built on discord.js for among us VCs

 # How to contribute:
 1. Fork this repo